Social Outburst (Chile): COVID-19 pandemic

 The protests had to come to a halt due to the COVID-19 pandemic and the establishment of several partial lockdowns in Santiago and other cities.
 Taking advantage of the situation, government agencies erased most of the graffiti and street art in downtown Santiago that was drawn during the protests.
 On 3 April, President Sebastián Piñera visited an empty Plaza Italia and took some pictures in it, which was considered by many as a way of taunting the protesters under quarantine.
 Piñera later regretted the situation and mentioned that he was "misinterpreted".
 Despite the lockdown, some protests appeared during International Workers' Day in Santiago that resulted in the arrest of 57 people by Carabineros.
 Detained members of the international press were later released without charge.
 Similar incidents were reported in the port city of Valparaíso.

 On 4 September 2020, police and demonstrators clashed at an anti-government protest at Plaza Italia.

 On 11 September 2020, the 47th anniversary of the Pinochet coup, protestors clashed with Santiago police at the central Plaza Italia that resulted in over one hundred arrests.
 Sixteen police officers and two civilians were injured.

 In the following weeks, small protests appeared again in Plaza Italia usually on Fridays and were severely repressed by Carabineros.
 On 2 October, an incident occurred when a police officer pushed a 16-year-old protester off the Pío Nono bridge into the Mapocho river.
 The minor suffered several fractures and concussion and was rescued by protesters.
 The situation sparked new protests on Saturday, 3 October near Plaza Italia, being the first time since the start of a national lockdown that the square is taken by protesters.
 Opposition politicians called for the resignation of General Director Mario Rozas and announce an impeachment to the Ministry of Interior Víctor Pérez.
 Also, they announce they will reject the annual budget for Carabineros unless changes are implemented.
-The officer is under arrest and charged with attempted murder by the National Public Prossecutor.
+The officer is under arrest and charged with attempted murder by the National Public Prosecutor.

 On 18 October 2020, a year after the protests of 18 October 2019, individuals set a fire on the Parroquia de La Asunción in Santiago, resulting in the bell tower collapsing from the fire.
 One of the 5 suspects is a Chilean Navy Corporal, which may have been an infiltrator from the Armed Forces, this was denied by the government and the Chilean Navy.
 Corporal Ernesto Osorio was discharged from the Navy, while he is under investigation for his involvement in the arson.
 Two Catholic churches in Santiago were burned as well.

 On 3 November 2020, Chile's Interior and Security Minister Victor Perez resigned after being suspended from his duties when the Chamber of Deputies voted in favor of an investigation over allegations he failed to stop police abuses during protests.

 On 18 November 2020, hundreds demonstrated in the capital demanding President Piñera's resignation with regards to police repression of the protests.